-Even the most expensive and well designed workstation can cause issues down the line if not set up correctly.
-This is a preventative measure to ensure that employees do not end up with workstation related issues such as carpal tunnel, MSD’s (musculoskeletal disorders) and repetitive strain.
-If an employee develops chronic issues during their time working with you, and you do not have a DSE assessment on file, they may have grounds to sue.
+Even the most expensive and well-designed workstation can cause issues down the line if not set up correctly.
+This is a preventative measure to ensure that employees do not end up with workstation related issues such as carpal tunnel, MSD’s (musculoskeletal disorders) and repetitive strain injuries.
+If an employee develops chronic issues during their time working with you, and you do not have a DSE assessment on file, they may have grounds to raise a grievance.

 How can you deliver a DSE assessment?

 There are a number of ways to deliver a DSE assessment.
 This is usually dependent on the size of the organisation, the severity of pre-existing conditions, time limitations and general workplace culture:

 If you have a small business, we would suggest that you begin this process by giving out self-assessments for your staff to complete.
 This self-assessment must be completed by the individual and checked by the person responsible for monitoring the DSE assessments (ideally DSE qualified).

-If you see that an issue has flagged up and are suitably DSE trained, You would then sit with the employee to assess risks, discuss the setup and start taking action to make reasonable workplace adjustments.
-If you find during this process that a member of staff has a particularly difficult issue or you do not have a DSE qualified member of staff, this may need to be resolved by an independent DSE assessor, such as ourselves.
+If you see that an issue has flagged up and are competent in DSE, You would then sit with the employee to assess risks, discuss the setup and start taking action to make reasonable workplace adjustments.
+If you find during this process that a member of staff has a particularly difficult issue or you do not have a DSE confident member of staff, this may need to be resolved by an independent DSE assessor, such as ourselves.